Only A Few Characters In "Rebel" Seem To Be Inspired By Real People

-ABC's new drama series Rebel has a familiar story, even if it doesn't have a familiar name.
+ABC's (available on CTV in Canada) new drama series Rebel has a familiar story, even if it doesn't have a familiar name.
 Inspired by Erin Brockovich (who serves as an executive producer), the series focuses on a lawyer without a law degree fighting for the underdog.

 The series' lead, Annie "Rebel" Bello (Katey Sagal), isn't quite the same as the Brockovich of the 2000 Julia Roberts film.
 There's the obvious name change, but this time around, she's an older, wiser — still fearless — legal advocate.
 Rebel pits herself against greedy corporations, including a medical company creating faulty heart valves, but is more of an observer than the Brockovich we knew 21 years ago.